newrouge/newrouge.github.io/_posts/_2024-11-11-CrimsonFoes.md

 title: Tales of the Crimson Foes
 ---

+The Tales of the Crimson Foes, *a compilation of red team stories*.

 At long last, the stories of the wardens of the realm's security.
 I hereby present to you: The Tales of the Crimson Foes, *a compilation of red team stories*.

 <div style="text-align: center;">